CiviCooP/be.aivl.streetimport/README.md

 Depending on the configuration the **welcome call** record import will automatically do the following:
 * a new contact for the recruiter if it does not exist yet with the contact sub type 'recruiter' and an active relationship 'recruiter for' with the recruiting organziation
 * it will lookup the donor with the donorID of the recruiting organization, using the custom group where the donorID was stored at Street Recruitment
-* it will add phone number if there is one for the donor that is not in CiviCRM yet
+* it will add phone number(s) if there is one for the donor that is not in CiviCRM yet
+* it will add email(s) if there is one for the donor that is not in CiviCRM yet
+* it will add an address for the donor if there is one that CiviCRM does not know yet, and set that new address as the primary one
-* it will update email, address, birth date and gender if it has to
+* it will update birth date and gender if it has to
 * it will add a bank account if not there yet
 * the contact will be added to the newsletter group if appropriate if it not there yet
 * a membership will be created for the contact if appropriate and not existing yet